znields/search-queue/README.md

 ## Future Goals

-1. Revamp the Editor page to make it more intuitive for useres to add searches to the queue.
+1. Revamp the Editor page to make it more intuitive for users to add searches to the queue.
-2. Create a dedicated help page that describes the funcionality of Search Queue.
+2. Create a dedicated help page that describes the functionality of Search Queue.